 Disclosure: Some of the links below and banners are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

-The Hotel Palacio and Banyan Tree Spa stands in Estoril, 25 km west of Lisbon, a town which has long regarded one of Europe’s elite destinations.
+The Hotel Palacio and Banyan Tree Spa is 25 kilometres west of Lisbon in Estoril, a town which has long been regarded among Europe’s elite destinations.